-BRIGITTE Höss has lived for four decades in Washington DC.
-She’s worked in a Jewish-owned fashion store.
-And that’s interesting because her father was Rudolf Höss (aka Rudolf Hoess) leading Nazi and Kommandant of Auschwitz.
-Rudolf Höss was a mass murderer.
+Brigitte Höss (born 18 August 1933) lived for four decades in Washington DC.
+During that time she worked in a Jewish-owned fashion store.
+And that’s interesting because her father was Rudolf Höss (aka Rudolf Hoess – 25 November 1901 – 16 April 1947), a leading Nazi and Kommandant of the Auschwitz death camp in Nazi occupied Poland, where 1.5 million people, mostly Jews, were killed.
+Hoess himself called Auschwitz “the largest killing center in all of history”.

-Between the aged of 7 and 11 she lived with her four brothers and sisters in a handsome villa with views of the death camp – the place her father designed and built.
-She also lived by in Dachau and Sachsenhausen.
-(Photos above: Brigitte’s on the left.)
+Between the aged of 7 and 11, Brigitte Höss lived with her four brothers and sisters in a handsome villa with views of the death camp – the place her father designed and built.
+She also lived by Dachau and Sachsenhausen.
+(Brigitte’s on the left in the above photo.)
+A former prisoner at Sachsenhausen recalled Rudoph Hoess:

-Only now is she telling her story, speaking to author Thomas Harding, whose great-uncle, Hanns Alexander, captured her father in 1946.
+Only now is Brigitte Höss telling her story, speaking to author Thomas Harding, whose great-uncle, Hanns Alexander, captured Rudolf Höss in 1946.
 He writes of her in his book Hanns and Rudolf.
-She kept her past from her family.
+She kept her past from her new family.
 Why?
+She tells us:

 “It was a long time ago.
 I didn’t do what was done.
 I never talk about it — it is something within me.
 It stays with me.”

-Should she have ben killed, just as we kill the children of our enemies today, such as Saddam Hussein’s sons?
+Should she have been killed, just as we kill the children of our enemies today, such as Saddam Hussein’s sons?
 Rudolf Höss was hanged for his crimes.
-She says she told the fashion store owner about her father.
+She says she told the Jewish fashion store owner who employed her about her father.
 The author notes:

 When I ask him why his parents had decided to employ her all those years ago, despite knowing that her father had been a senior member of the Nazi leadership that had driven their own family out of Germany, he told me that it was because of “humanity.”